ResearchHub/web/.context/api-integration.md

 [x] Integrate Django API with Next.js via services directory completed [x] Auth integration completed via next-auth
 [ ] YOLO integration not in place
-[ ] Need to integrate with endpoint to fetch notifications
+[ ] Need to integrate with endpoint to fetch notifications and render them in /notifications endpoint

-Auth integration:
-- Old app uses LoginModal component in `external_references/old-nextjs-app/components/Login/LoginModal.tsx` to integrate with these API auth endpoints
-- We need to integrate with these endpoints in the new app
-- Users should be able to login/signup with their email or google provider
-- UX should be similar to old app but simplified when possible
-- We should support YOLO login